Conda for Tool Dependencies¶

 12. What is the recommendation for existing installations?
 Will I continue to maintain both systems or migrate to the new Conda system eventually?¶

 Old tools will use the traditional installation system; this system will stay and will be supported for installing old tools to guarantee sustainability and reproducibility.
-New tools from the IUC, may be Conda only.
+New tools from the IUC and other best practices sources are Conda only.

-13. What can I do if Conda doesn’t work for me?¶
+13. What can I do about this placehold error?¶

-If this is your problem, you should see a warning similar to the following in your galaxy log files:
+If you see a warning similar to the following in your galaxy log files:

 ERROR: placeholder '/home/ray/r_3_3_1-x64-3.5/envs/_build_placehold_placehold_placehold_placehold_pl' too short